Written by Marco Ramerini. English text revision by Dietrich Köster.

 10 – Tomanira Fort

 13 – Puli Caballo Island

 i In addition to this study on the island of Tidore I am also preparing a study on the Spanish forts on Ternate and the other Moluccas islands.
 These specific researches are part of a larger study on the Spanish presence in the Moluccas (1606-1663), study to which I am already devoting several years, but due to its complexity it is still in the making.
 For the research purposes, I am doing, it would also be interesting to see the places mentioned in the documents on the spot and to carry out a systematic work of recognition of the remains of the fortifications.
 I would finally be able to study some basic documents, which I consider of great interest and importance, existing in the Archivo Franciscano Ibero-Oriental (AFIO) in Madrid and in other archives.
 Presently, however, I have not yet the chance and financial means to proceed with my research work on the spot.

-ACKNOWLEDGEMENTS: For the support granted I would like to thank: Jennifer van der Greft for her valuable assistance in translating Dutch-language documents, Arnold van Wickeren, Nuno Varela Rubim and Walter Hellebrand.
+ACKNOWLEDGEMENTS: For the support granted I would like to thank: Jennifer van der Greft for her valuable assistance in translating Dutch-language documents, Arnold van Wickeren, Nuno Varela Rubim, Walter Hellebrand and Dietrich Köster (who helped me in correcting the translation of chapter 4).
 I would also like to express my praise for the online service of the Spanish archives (PARES), through which I could see directly on my computer many of the manuscripts of the General Archive of the Indies in Seville.
 This is their very useful website: PARES Portal de Archivos Españoles.